mobilemind/PENS/PENS_v2.0.0_Draft.md

 from a location that it will provide.

 The acronym for this specification is PENS: Package Exchange Notification Services.
 The PENS data model may be extended in the future to include commands in addition to the current `collect` command, which is the first service to be defined.
 Data elements and value spaces can be extended as driven by needs and determined in the future by the community of users.

 The scope of the specification is specifically constrained to the notification request, package transfer and related responses.
 PENS addresses neither version control nor content management; there are no PENS commands to require the recipient to remove, replace, or update existing packages or elements of packages.
 PENS provides a contact URI (e.g., email address) for the recipient to contact the requestor, but PENS does not prescribe a specific workflow for processing of the transferred package.
 PENS does not require notifications to the requestor, other than the specific obligatory confirmation.

 For illustrative purposes, consider a courier service as a conceptual model for PENS.
-Two parties may use the courier service as a means The purpose of this specification is to fill a gap that currently exists between the creation of content packages by "content authors" and the deployment of those content packages on LMSs by "LMS administrators" where learners may ultimately have access to them.
-Without a specification that addresses this gap, the concept of shared content is incomplete: LMSs do not have a means to obtain newly developed, revised or updated content.

-The purpose of this specification is to fill a gap that currently exists between the creation of content packages by "content authors" and the deployment of those content packages on LMSs by "LMS administrators" where learners may ultimately have access to them.
-Without a specification that addresses this gap, the concept of shared content is incomplete: LMSs do not have a means to obtain newly developed, revised or updated content.

-This specification aims to provide a mechanism whereby content that is capable of being shared can be deployed and thus actually shared in practice.
-It describes a notification scheme that will enable a content creator's authoring system to announce that a content package is available and ready for transport from a location that it will provide.

-The acronym for this specification is PENS: Package Exchange Notification Services.
-The PENS data model may be extended in the future to include commands in addition to the current `collect` command, which is the first service to be defined.
-Data elements and value spaces can be extended as driven by needs and determined in the future by the community of users.

-The scope of the specification is specifically constrained to the notification request, package transfer and related responses.
-PENS addresses neither version control nor content management; there are no PENS commands to require the recipient to remove, replace, or update existing packages or elements of packages.
-PENS provides a contact URI (e.g., email address) for the recipient to contact the requestor, but PENS does not prescribe a specific workflow for processing of the transferred package.
-PENS does not require notifications to the requestor, other than the specific obligatory confirmation.
-For illustrative purposes, consider a courier service as a conceptual model for PENS.
 Two parties may use the courier service as a means of requesting pick-up, performing transfer, and confirming delivery.
 However, it is not incumbent on the courier to enforce particular post-processing by the recipient.
 The recipient may decide to use the parcel as notification to remove something, add the parcel to stock, or replace existing stock.
 All post-delivery processing is determined by the recipient.
 The recipient sets its own policy and procedures, and may choose to notify the party that requested delivery of specific events as it sees fit to do.

 #### Discussion forum